Japanese Journal of Child and Adolescent Psychiatry

 11. Permission to reproduce previously published material such as tables and figures must be obtained from the copyright holder.

-12. Manuscripts must be submitted accompanied by 3 complete sets of copies including tables and figures, a cover letter, and submission sheet.
+12. Manuscripts must be submitted accompanied by 3 complete sets of copies including tables and figures, a cover letter, submission sheet, and check list.
 Photographs and illustrations which lose clarity in photocopying must be submitted as original prints for all copies.
 One complete set should be retained by the author, as submitted manuscripts will not be returned as a rule.

 13. The Editorial Board reserves the right to modify manuscripts accepted for publication without altering the context to improve readability and ensure conformity with the style of the Japanese Journal of Child and Adolescent Psychiatry.
 The Editor may also ask the author to revise manuscripts if they are judged to require alterations in the review process.